Codecademy/docs/content/mysql/concepts/hex/hex.md

 The **HEX()** function in MySQL takes an input and returns its equivalent hexadecimal representation.
 This input can be either a string or numeric value.

-If the input is a string, the resulting hexadecimal representation will, by default, be a binary string.
-Each byte of each character in the original string argument is represented by a corresponding pair of hexadecimal digits in the output.
+When the input is a string, the resulting hexadecimal representation will, by default, be a binary string.
+In the output, each byte of each character in the original string argument is represented by a corresponding pair of hexadecimal digits.
 The resulting hexadecimal string can also be converted back into the original string by using the `UNHEX()` function.

 On the other hand, if the input is a decimal number, the resulting hexadecimal will be treated as a longlong (BIGINT) number.
 In this scenario where N is a decimal number, the function `HEX(N)` produces the same output as the `CONVERT()` function, `CONV(N, 10, 16)`.
 This means that the hexadecimal output of `HEX(N)` can also be converted back to its original number by running `CONV(HEX(N), 16, 10)`.